davi-klein/aeropendulum-FF-PID-control/README.md

 ## Engineering & Software Highlights

-Tailored for academic research and rigorous journal submissions, this project diverges from standard academic scripting by employing strict software engineering and advanced control theory principles:
+Tailored for academic research, this project diverges from standard academic scripting by employing strict software engineering and advanced control theory principles:

 * **Metaheuristic Optimization Engine:** Implements a custom Firefly Algorithm with exploration-forward parameters and smart stagnation-based early termination.
 The optimization landscape's search space boundaries are dynamically calculated based on third-order position error dynamics, strict bandwidth limits (10 Hz) to avoid resonance, and critical damping criteria ($\zeta = 1$).
 * **API-Driven Co-Simulation:** The MATLAB-Simulink bridge is built using the `Simulink.SimulationInput` API.
 This isolates the simulation memory space, preventing Base Workspace pollution and enabling robust, automated multi-cycle evaluations.